 Here at your Community Foundation, we make it easy to make a difference.
 There are a variety of ways to give now and see an immediate impact!

-Gifts of Cash, Check, or Credit/Debit
+Gifts of Cash, Check, Credit/Debit, or Cryptocurrency

 There are a variety of ways to give to the Community Foundation.
 One of the most popular ways is to give by cash or check or by using a credit or debit card.
 To do this, you can stop by, mail your donation to our office, or give online.
 Donations may be sent to Decatur County Community Foundation, 101 E. Main St., Ste.
 1, Greensburg, IN 47240.